 - Parent’s Guide to Explorers

 They can also be found at:

-- Brand centre – Guides are available on the Print Centre and you can personalise to make them relevant to your local section/group.
-These personalised copies of the Parent’s Guides can be downloaded for free or printed copies are available to purchase.
+- Brand centre – Guides are available on the Print Centre.
+Personalise to make them relevant to your local section/group, download them for free or purchase a printed copy.

 - Scout Store online – You can also order copies here for free with a 50 leaflet maximum order.

 Keeping good strong connections between the sections can really help to make sure your young people don’t drop off between sections.
 For tips on how to prepare your young people to move up to the next section, have a look at the following resources: